vibrationtoolbox/vtoolbox/Readme.rst

 Unfortunately this will be written over at the next update.

 The files on this disk will load/run on all platforms if transferred properly.
-Files with the extension .mat, .exa, .con, .eqn, and .out are binary files compatible on all platforms.
-To load them type "load filename -mat".
+Files with the extension :code:`.mat`, :code:`.exa`, :code:`.con`, :code:`.eqn`, and :code:`.out` are binary files compatible on all platforms.
+To load them type :code:`"load filename -mat"`.
 Files with no extension or the extension .m are text files and must be transferred properly to assure that the end-of-line characters are correct for your platform.

-Typing 'help vtoolbox' will provide a table of contents of the toolbox.
+Typing :code:`help vtoolbox` will provide a table of contents of the toolbox.
-Likewise, typing 'help vtb?' will provide a table of contents for the files related to chapter '?'.
+Likewise, typing :code:`help vtb?` will provide a table of contents for the files related to chapter '?'.
 Typing 'help codename' will provide help on the particular code.
 Note that the 'filename' is 'codename.m'.

 Engineering Vibration Toolbox commands can be run by typing them with the necessary arguments just as any other MATLAB commands/functions.
-For instance, vtb1_1 can be run by typing "vtb1_1(1,.1,1,1,0,10)".
+For instance, :code:`vtb1_1` can be run by typing :code:`"vtb1_1(1,.1,1,1,0,10)"`.
 Many functions have multiple forms of input.
 The help for each function shows this flexibility.